jona1115/SPEX-128/README.md

     ```sh
     cd tests/svunit/float_to_fixed      # You can go into any test folders
     ../sim_and_wave.sh                  # Run -h flag for more info
+    # You could also generate and open modelsim in oneline:
+    ../sim_and_wave.sh && vsim -view ./waves/svunit.wlf &
+    # And even include the do file cli:
+    ../sim_and_wave.sh && vsim -view ./waves/svunit.wlf -do "./dos/wave.do" &
     ```

 # Creating/running SVUnit Tests